 Chapter 6.
 Red Hat Process Automation Manager roles and users

-The Business Central and KIE Server use Java Authentication and Authorization Service (JAAS) login module to authenticate the users.
-If both Business Central and KIE Server are running on a single instance, then they share the same JAAS subject and security domain.
-Therefore, a user, who is authenticated for Business Central can also access KIE Server.
+If both Business Central and KIE Server are running on a single instance, a user who is authenticated for Business Central can also access KIE Server.

-However, if Business Central and KIE Server are running on different instances, then the JAAS login module is triggered for both individually.
-Therefore, a user, who is authenticated for Business Central, needs to be authenticated separately to access the KIE Server (for example, to view or manage process definitions in Business Central).
-In case, the user is not authenticated on the KIE Server, then 401 error is logged in the log file, displaying
+However, if Business Central and KIE Server are running on different instances, a user who is authenticated for Business Central must be authenticated separately to access KIE Server.
+For example, if a user who is authenticated on Business Central but not authenticated on KIE Server tries to view or manage process definitions in Business Central, a 401 error is logged in the log file and the

 Invalid credentials to load data from remote server.
-Contact your system administrator. message in Business Central.
+Contact your system administrator. message appears in Business Central.

-This section describes available Red Hat Process Automation Manager user roles.
+This section describes Red Hat Process Automation Manager user roles.

 rest-all roles are reserved for Business Central.
 The